ustervbo/beadplexr/cran-comments.md

 ## R CMD check results
 With the exception of a single platform, there were no ERRORs, WARNINGs, or NOTEs.

-The problematic platform was Ubuntu 16.04 LTR, R relase.
+The problematic platform was Ubuntu 16.04 LTR, R release.
 Here two problems raised an error:

 * 'fpc' package
   Error in dyn.load(file, DLLpath = DLLpath, ...) :